merely-useful/py-rse/index.md

 The code in this repository was used in generating the results for the following paper:

-Khan A and Virtanen S (2020).
+Khan A & Virtanen S, 2020.
 Zipf's Law in classic english texts.
 *Journal of Important Research*, 27, 134-139.

 The code was executed in the software environment described by